virtru-dev/cork/docs/tutorial/quick-start.md

 ## Step 8: Making the build stage useful

 Ok let's do something interesting with the build stage and use it to install a node project and package it into a docker container.
+We're going to put a test node project into the `example/` sub-directory of the `practice-project` root directory.

 Change your `cork/commands/build` script like so: